-5. Patrons who don’t use the children’s computers responsibly will lost their privileges for the day.
+5. Patrons who don’t use the children’s computers responsibly will lose their privileges for the day.

-As per House Bill 1176, State of Georgia law mandates reporting by any employee or volunteer at any kind of agency, business, nonprofit or other group that works with children, of suspected child abuse or neglect.
+As per House Bill 1176, State of Georgia law mandates reporting by any employee or volunteer at any kind of agency, business, nonprofit or other groups that work with children, of suspected child abuse or neglect.

-The Twin Lakes Library System is a participating member of Georgia Library PINES (Public Information Network for Electronic Services) which is the public library automation and lending network for more than 280 libraries and affiliated service outlets in almost 140 counties.
-Here are some of the basics:
+The Twin Lakes Library System is a participating Georgia Libraries PINES (Public Information Network for Electronic Services) member library system.
+A program of Georgia Public Library Services (GPLS), PINES is the public library automation and lending network for more than 280 libraries and affiliated service outlets in almost 140 counties.

 Obtaining a Card

 In the spirit of libraries and access to information, PINES created a statewide “borderless library” that provides equal access to information for all Georgians.
 Georgians with a PINES library card have access to materials beyond what is available on their local shelves and enjoy the benefits of a shared collection of over 10 million books and other materials that can be delivered to their home library free of charge.